benbagwell/PopStock/resources/design-document.md

 ### 3.1.
 In Scope

-* Creating items, updating their metrics, and setting them to inactive when no longer wanted
-* Creating and populating new warehouses with inventory based on data metrics
+* Creating and removing inventory items for each warehouses
+* Creating, deleting, and renaming Warehouses
+* Creating transactions representing incoming and outgoing item shipments, and adjusting on-hand inventory item numbers accordingly
-* Generating HTML inventory report with item suggestions based on data metrics, adding and removing items from existing warehouses
+* Generating HTML inventory shipping reports with custom time periods
 * Using third-party API to generate and download PDF document of inventory report

 ### 3.2.
 Out of Scope

-* Inventory quantity management
 * Individual item reports
-* Configurable warehouse spaces and layouts (the initial product will use the same basic warehouse size/floor plan for all warehouses)
+* Configurable warehouse sizes and layouts (the initial product will use the same basic warehouse size/floor plan for all warehouses)

 ### 3.3 Stretch Goals
 * Automatic warehouse layout creation and display, using machine learning to generate efficient layouts
-* Inventory quantity management
+* Item recommendation service, which can autopopulate a warehouse based on data metrics
 * Customer information table, with endpoints and front-end pages allowing the creation of customers and pulling of customer shipping reports.
 * Supplier information table, with endpoints and front-end pages allowing the creation of suppliers and pulling of supplier stocking reports

 # 4. Proposed Architecture Overview

-The initial product will provide the minimum lovable product (MLP) including creating, updating, and deleting items, updating their metrics, spinning up new warehouses, selecting their inventory automatically via item data metrics
+The initial product will provide the minimum lovable product (MLP) including creating, updating, and deleting warehouses.
+It will also allow adding and removing items to warehouse inventories, tracking their quantities on hand, tracking incoming and outgoing shipments, and generating time-based shipping reports.

 This will be accomplished using a RESTful API Gateway and AWS Lambda to  create endpoints.
-The product stack will be deployed into an S3 bucket using CLoudFormation
+The product stack will be deployed into an S3 bucket using CloudFormation

-Inventory, item, and warehouse data will be stored in DynamoDB
+inventoryItem, transaction, and warehouse data will be stored in DynamoDB

-PopStock will also provide a web interface for users to manage their warehouses, items, and inventory.
-There will be a main page showing existing warehouses, with buttons to create a new one or to modify or create items.
-The Item page will have buttons linking to pages to create, update, or delete existing items.
-Clicking the button for an existing warehouse will lead to a page where you can update a warehouse's inventory or run a report.
+PopStock will also provide a web interface for users to manage their warehouses, and inventories.
+There will be a main page showing existing warehouses, with buttons to create a new one or to modify and existing one.
+Clicking the button for an existing warehouse will lead to a page where you can update a warehouse's inventory, with buttons leading to pages for Inventory Item creation and shipping reports

 # 5. API